-Rashmi Ripley specializes in leadership coaching with startups and SMEs.
-She is a Professional Certified Coach (PCC) and holds the following certifications: Hogan Personality Assessment Certification, Leadership Circle Profile 360 Certification and Leadership System Certification.
+Rashmi Ripley specializes in leadership coaching with startups and subject matter experts.
+She is a Professional Certified Coach (PCC) and holds the following certifications: Hogan Personality Assessment Certification, Leadership Circle Profile 360 Certification, and Leadership System Certification.

 Kathleen Ross is a senior human resources and organizational leader and advisor.
-Her expertise spans across multiple industries including start-ups, IPO’s, Private Equity funds, and organization intervention and redesign.
-She is an Adjunct Faculty at George Washington University.
+Her expertise spans across multiple industries including start-ups, IPOs, private equity funds, and organization intervention and redesign.
+She is Adjunct Faculty at George Washington University.

-Tiffany Green is a thought leader who brings organization development expertise specifically in team engagements, organization design, talent management and leadership development.
-She has served as the lead and project manager for whole scale change initiatives across multiple organizations.
-She is a Certified Executive Coach, MBTI Certified, and has Project Management Certification.
+Tiffany Green is a thought leader who brings organization development expertise specifically in team engagements, organization design, talent management, and leadership development.
+She has served as the lead and project manager for whole-scale change initiatives across multiple organizations.
+She is a Certified Executive Coach, MBTI certified, and also has Project Management certification.

-Personal, team and organizational learning has been Marietta’s focus since she graduated from Leyden University (the Netherlands).
+Personal, team, and organizational learning has been Marietta’s focus since she graduated from Leyden University (the Netherlands).
 Form and shape varied from teaching at the university to consulting for Dutch central government, building a corporate academy, to coaching educational leaders.
-The transition she made from a cognitive model of learning to embodied learning shaped the past 5 years.
-As a student and teacher of yoga and as a somatic coach.
-It is her dedication to share the wealth of embodied learning.
-Hence EmbodiedWorks.
-The works are embodied.
-Embodied works.
+She ultimately transitioned from a cognitive model of learning to embodied learning, both as a student and teacher of yoga and as a somatic coach. her vision is to share the wealth of embodied learning through EmbodiedWorks.

 Jim Sims is an executive leadership coach whose first career spanned over three decades in the legal profession, during which he trained, mentored, and coached countless people with diverse backgrounds.
 Jim served on his firm’s professional development, professional evaluation, associates, and intra-office relations committees, participated heavily in the firm’s recruiting process at many levels, and captained a number of community service volunteer teams.
 Jim has also worked in numerous volunteer capacities for the American Bar Association, provided pro bono legal service to dozens of clients, and served on several nonprofit boards, including the American Hospice Foundation, the Mid-Atlantic Association for Imago Relationship Therapists, and most recently the Metro Washington, DC Charter Chapter of the International Coach Federation.

-The Women’s Giving Circle is a collective of women supporting women.
-We believe in evening the playing field for the world’s brightest leaders to help their ideas become the reality we strive for: a more equitable, just society.
-We do this by pledging our time, expertise and capital as Giving Circle members.
-These resources are pooled together to sponsor Global Good Fund female fellows.
+The Women’s Giving Circle believes in evening the playing field for the world’s brightest leaders to help their ideas become the reality we strive for: a more equitable, just society.
+As a collective of women supporting women, the giving circle achieves this by pledging time, expertise, and donations.
+These resources are pooled together to sponsor GGF’s female program participants.